athomasq/athomasq.github.io/_posts/2020-01-14-APIs-are-eating-the-world.md

 Plaid is a channel for fintech startups (and ultimately, retail customers) to talk to banks and bank accounts.
 The Plaid API is eating the physical bank branch: it replaces bank tellers and request forms and check deposit slips and ATMs and customer support phone lines and dozens of other in-person interactions with software calls.

-In this setup, fintech apps are the user interface, offering all sorts of behaviour and functionality (track your spending!  save automatically!  trade stocks!), while banks are the underlying database, actually storing and moving the money.
+In this setup, fintech apps are the user interface, offering all sorts of behaviour and functionality (save money! track spending! trade stocks!), while banks are the underlying regulated entity, actually storing and moving the funds.
 And Plaid is the glue connecting these layers.

 This is powerful, because (early to mid-stage) fintechs don't necessarily want to be banks, while banks aren't necessarily good at offering the products and services that customers want.
 Plaid allows each side to focus on what they're good at, while embedding themselves into the heart of each interaction.
 I'd say Visa got a bargain with their acquisition.